-Erin Martin c/o Morgan, Lewis & Bockius LLP 1111 Pennsylvania Avenue, NW Washington, DC 20004-2541 Richard Morris c/o ProShare Capital Management LLC 7272 Wisconsin Avenue 21st Floor Bethesda, MD 20814
+Erin Martin c/o Morgan, Lewis & Bockius LLP 1111 Pennsylvania Avenue, NW Washington, DC 20004-2541

+Richard Morris c/o ProShare Capital Management LLC 7272 Wisconsin Avenue 21st Floor Bethesda, MD 20814

-Approximate date of commencement of proposed sale to the public:
+Approximate date of commencement of proposed sale to the public: As promptly as practicable after the effective date of this Registration Statement.

-As promptly as practicable after the effective date of this Registration Statement.
-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box: If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
-If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule $462(e)$ under the Securities Act, check the following box. \Box additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box:

+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

+If this Form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following box. \Box company" in Rule 12b-2 of the Exchange Act.

-If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or
+If this Form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box. \Box

-Non-accelerated filer Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. eany," and "emerging growth Non-accelerated filer Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
-Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box Accelerated filer \boxtimes If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition new or revised financial accounting standards provided pursuant to Section $7(a)(2)(B)$ of the Securities Act. \Box Smaller reporting company new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. □ period for complying with any ProShares Short VIX Short-Term Futures ETF Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition new or revised financial accounting standards provided pursuant to Section $7(a)(2)(B)$ of the Securities Act. \Box period for complying with any ProShares VIX Short Term Futures ETF Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth

+ProShares Ultra Bloomberg Crude Oil

+Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

+ProShares UltraShort Bloomberg Crude Oil

+Large accelerated filer Accelerated filer \mathbf{X} Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

+ProShares Ultra Gold

+Large accelerated filer Accelerated filer \mathbf{X} Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

+ProShares Ultra Silver

+Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.